Cell-Fast protects cell membranes from toxins and immune system aggression without inhibiting the transport of nutrients into the cell.

 -Lung diseases and other conditions characterized by poor gaseous exchange in the alveoli.

-Cell-Fast Capsules contain the following ingredients to ensure that the cells and the cell walls stay healthy.
+Cell-Fast Capsules contain the following ingredients to ensure that the cell walls stay healthy and maintain their integrity:

 In 1941, a unique form of calcium, Calcium 2-amino ethyl phosphoric acid (Ca-AEP or Ca-2AEP) was discovered by the eminent biochemist Erwin Chargaff.
 Chargaff found that Ca-AEP was a vital component in the structure of cell membranes.
 The significance of Chargaff’s work was largely ignored for the next two decades, but studies over the last 30 years have shown that Ca-AEP plays a vital role in maintaining cell membrane integrity and improving cellular functions.